alexa/alexa-auto-sdk/builder/README.md

 Upon first run, Builder builds the Docker image `aac/ubuntu-base:<revision>` and creates a dedicated Docker volume `buildervolume` to run the Alexa Auto SDK Builder in your Docker environment.
 This might take up to an hour to complete.

->**IMPORTANT NOTE on macOS:** If you are trying to build for QNX targets with macOS host, you must install QNX 7.0.0 SDP within a **case-sensitive** file system, using additional Linux installation tools.
+>**IMPORTANT NOTE for macOS:** If you are trying to build for QNX targets on a macOS host, you must install QNX 7.0.0 SDP within a **case-sensitive** file system, using additional Linux installation tools.
 You may need to use an external drive for installation since your system file system is NOT case-sensitive by default.

 #### Additional Setup for Android Targets